 Emergencies - In the event of an emergency, plans will be implemented as described in Section 2.5 of this document.

-The nearest official will use their radio to issue a PAN PAN/PAN PAN call sign and inform the Chief Umpire.
+The nearest official will use their radio to inform Race Control.
 All other radio users will observe radio silence and follow the instructions given by that official.